Chart Color Schemes

 AreaSearch analysis reveals Baranduda - Leneva significantly outperforming the majority of regions assessed nationwide

-Baranduda - Leneva has an unemployment rate of 2.1% as of September 2025, with 7,907 residents employed.
-The area's unemployment rate is 1.7% lower than Rest of Vic.'s rate of 3.8%, and its workforce participation rate is higher at 71.4%.
+Baranduda - Leneva has a skilled workforce with an unemployment rate of 2.1% as of September 2025.
+There are 7,907 residents employed, which is 1.7% below the Rest of Vic.'s unemployment rate of 3.8%.
+The workforce participation rate in Baranduda - Leneva is 72.8%, compared to Rest of Vic.'s 61.4%.

 Frequently Asked Questions - Employment